Author: George Lincoln

 GOT MORE TIME?
 HERE ARE SOME MORE ACTIONS (just pick one!)

-• Home Depot Actions: Sign the petition that is demanding that Home Depot stop complying with ICE, personalize this letter to Home Depot corporate headquarters making the same demand, for more actions such as going to your local Home Depot and delivering a letter to the manager go to Ice Out of Home Depot.
-This month Indivisible Mid Maine and Bangor Indivisible are holding vigils near Home Depots in their area.
-Join us.
-(Thanks to Indivisible Mid Maine for these actions!)
+• Home Depot Actions: Sign the petition that is demanding that Home Depot stop complying with ICE, personalize this letter to Home Depot corporate headquarters making the same demand, for more actions such as going to your local Home Depot and delivering a letter to the manager go to Ice Out of Home Depot

 • Mid Maine Indivisible has a great weekly newsletter – To sign up: go here.
 Indivisible Bangor has a great daily newsletter and actions go here to sign up.
 If you are in the Mid Coast area consider joining Audacity – learn more here.
 The Bold Coast Civic Alliance has a newsletter as well as the Hancock County Democrat.
 Cumberland County Indivisible newsletter go here.
 Greater Portland Indivisible, go here.
 We are developing a great ecosystem for resistance communications in Maine.

-LOCAL ACTIONS: Join Mid Maine Indivisible(Kennebec and Somerset Counties) Please join us if you are in the Mid Maine area.
+Join Mid Maine Indivisible(Kennebec and Somerset Counties) Please join us if you are in the Mid Maine area.
 To sign up: go here.
-If you have items for our weekly newsletter, please email me and I will pass them on.
+Keep your calendars open for a NOTTHISPRESIDENT’s Day February 16th, 11:30 to 1 right here in Waterville.
+Register for it here.

 There is a community member who is looking to provide home cleaning services in the Waterville area for $25 an hour.
 Send an email with subject “Cleaning” to get in contact for scheduling!
 You would be providing income for a local mother with an infant son to care for.